vivekchn24/Tour-Registration-Form-Website/README.md

 # Tourwebsite
-here,is the Tour website to book a trip.
+here,is the Tour website to book a trip slot.